Installation and Setup

 If the scope of the proposed A3 project is too wide or complex,

-and/or using some other problem solving tools and methods.
+then perhaps consider splitting into smaller projects, and/or using some other problem solving tools and methods.

 Go back to the Gemba

-The first thing to do after you get approval to officially start a problem solving assignment
+The first thing to do after you get approval to officially start a problem solving assignment is to go back to the gemba to more thoroughly describe Current Conditions.

 You might schedule a meeting - inviting representatives of all stakeholders -